About

 Chelsea is a professional editor and swing dance enthusiast living in Washington, DC.
 With her partner David Lee she travels to dance weekends throughout the U.S. and Canada, teaches dance, and has won several championships in Balboa and Collegiate Shag.
 When she is not fixing grammar or dancing, Chelsea enjoys cultivating her personal sense of style and making post-it-note vocabulary lists of new words inside of whatever book she is reading.
 She is proud to be a part of Swungover.

-[Author's Note: If an entry seems free of grammar and spelling mistakes, you can be assured Chelsea Lee has edited it.
-(And often I go back and add things that are misspelled and punctuated badly.
-But, despite it all, Chelsea has accepted the job of continually building a castle on the sand.
-And I'm extremely thankful for it.)
-Sometimes, however, I go rogue.
-So if a post is full of mistakes, I guarantee Chelsea hasn't seen it.]
+[Author’s Note: If an entry seems free of grammar and spelling mistakes, you can be assured Chelsea Lee has edited it.
+If a post is full of mistakes, I guarantee Chelsea hasn’t seen it.]

 Copyright Information

-All material on this blog is copyright 2009, 2010, and 2011 respectively by Robert White.
+All material on this blog is copyright the year of its publication by Robert White.
 Though links and pingbacks to this website are welcome, you must have authorized permission before republishing any of this material in any form.

 Basically, I appreciate greatly when you like something enough to send people to my site or link to an article.
 But please do not republish things without asking first.